Freika/rails_server/readme.md

 Just run `ansible-playbook server/app.yml -i server/hosts`.
 You'll also want to update files from Preparation as appropriate.

+## Local testing

+Install Vagrant, run `vagrant up` and then provision it as if it's just your production server.

 ## Todo

 - Setup Fail2ban